Most Technically Advanced Amiga Games

 - Uridium 2 Amiga Graftgold 1993 (super-fast scrolling)

-This is a chronological list of the most technically advanced non-arcade-action Amiga games.
-Non-action Amiga games include adventure games, flight simulators, cRPGs, TBS and RTS.
+This is a chronological listing of the most technically advanced non-arcade Amiga games.
+Non-arcade Amiga games include adventure games, flight simulators, cRPGs, TBS and RTS.

 - Captive Amiga Tony Crowther 1990 (complex interface and controls)

-- Dune 2 Amiga Westwood 1993 (formalized RTS concepts)
+- Dune 2 Amiga Westwood 1993 (formalized RTS concepts, busy battlefields)

 - Fate Gates of Dawn Amiga reLINE Software 1991 (open-world, tons of stats)